-- 1. Type of Request: Initial or Extension - 2.
-Primary Regulation Citations: 7 CFR 274.6(a) - 3.
-Secondary Regulation Citation: 7 CFR 274.6(a)(3)
+- 1. Type of Request: Initial or Extension

+- 2. Primary Regulation Citations: 7 CFR 274.6(a)

+- 3. Secondary Regulation Citation: 7 CFR 274.6(a)(3)

+- 4. State:

-4. State: 5.
-FNS Region:
+- 5. FNS Region:

-- 6. Regulatory Requirements: Regulations provide for the replacement of food purchased with SNAP benefits that was destroyed in a household misfortune.
+6. Regulatory Requirements: Regulations provide for the replacement of food purchased with SNAP benefits that was destroyed in a household misfortune.
 The amount of the replacement must be for the amount of the food loss not to exceed the amount of the monthly benefit issued to the household.
-Federal regulations state that the report is considered timely, if it is made to the State agency within 10 days from the date the food was destroyed.
-The household must also provide verification of the food loss and sign an affidavit of loss within 10 days of reporting the food loss to the State agency. - 7.
-Proposed Alternative Procedures: For all active SNAP households residing within the affected disaster areas, (Insert name of State) is requesting an extension of the 10 day household reporting requirement to issue replacement benefits.
+Federal regulations state that the report is considered timely, if it is made to the State agency within 10 days from the date the food loss and sign an affidavit of loss within 10 days of reporting the food loss to the State agency.

+7. Proposed Alternative Procedures: For all active SNAP households residing within the affected disaster areas, (Insert name of State) is requesting an extension of the 10 day household reporting requirement to issue replacement benefits.
 Replacements will be authorized if reported between (Insert start date) and (Insert end date).
 The replacement will be for the amount of the food loss, not to exceed the monthly allotment for that household, after receipt of a signed affidavit, which will be filed in the household case record.